What is private label and how it works for coffee roasting services

 The demand for quality coffee has created and maintained a fragmented market – no single entity controls or influences the Australian coffee market – even Nestle with their Nespresso investments they have only a relatively small share of the overall coffee market in Australia.

-Their business model appears simple from the outside, but behind the scenes it’s a complex world of frantic activity roasting coffee fresh every day for shipment directly to the customers door – the speeds at which they can roast, pack and send are unmatched.
+Their business model appears simple from the outside, but behind the scenes it’s a complex world of frantic activity roasting coffee fresh every day for shipment directly to the customers door – the speeds at which they can roast, pack and send are unmatched in Australia.

 Imported Coffee brands disappearing from Australia

-In 2015, there was a massive about face by many of the imported coffee brands here in Australia – changing to locally roasted offers instead of shipping stale products from Europe with a style of coffee that was not entirely suitable for the Australian coffee drinker.
+It took a long time before they would admit defeat, but it started in 2015 with a massive, embarrassing about face by many of the imported coffee brands here in Australia with almost all of them changing to locally roasted offers instead of shipping stale products from Europe with a style of coffee that was not entirely suitable for the Australian coffee drinker.

-In some respects, this change had been a long time coming and in terms of marketing it was seen as a major embarrassment for some of these imported brands by invalidating all of their previous consumer messaging – actually, it was like applying a blow torch to everything they had said for the last 30 years !
+In some respects, this change from overseas roasted to locally Australian roasted had been a long time coming and quite frankly it was seen as a major embarrassment for some of these imported brands by invalidating all of their previous consumer messaging – actually, it was like applying a blow torch to everything they had said for the last 30 years !

-They marketed their products with images of beautiful people, glamours settings and associated all fashion to their brands – movie stars, famous people, horse racing, tennis, etc……sure, it’s got nothing to do with coffee but everything to do with showing off and looking perfect!
+They marketed their products with images of beautiful people, glamours settings and associated all fashion to their brands – movie stars, famous people, horse racing, tennis, etc……sure, it’s got nothing to do with coffee but everything to do with showing off and looking perfect!.
+That’s the second signal that something’s not right.

 What most people did not realize is that the coffee industry in Italy and indeed many parts of Europe (except Scandinavia) had been trapped in a massive time warp for the last 50+ years – nothing had changed……even the way they constructed their coffee blends, sourced their beans and roasted the coffee remained exactly the same – where was the innovation or the improvement ?

-They continued to use container after container of cheap, low grade arabica and robusta coffee and then packaged these products with a disappointingly false promise that it was the “very best in the world”.
+They continued to use many thousands of tons of cheap, low grade arabica and robusta coffee and then packaged these products with a disappointingly false promise that it was the “very best in the world”.
+Sure, it tastes OK as a short black, but here’s the wake-up call – 92% of Australian coffee drinkers add either dairy or some dairy alternative to their espresso coffee.
+Straight black drinkers are indeed the minority.
+That’s 3 strikes, you’re out.

-We can’t lay the blame of the coffee quality time warp directly onto the Italian coffee companies – the reasons they acted this was was far more complex to understand as the price for an espresso coffee in Italy had been regulated for what seems like forever – fixed at precisely 1 Euro and don’t you ever raise the price.
+We can’t lay the blame of the coffee quality time warp directly onto the Italian coffee companies – the reasons they acted this way is far more complex to understand as the price for an espresso coffee in Italy had been regulated for what seems like forever – fixed at precisely 1 Euro and don’t you ever raise the price.

 Italians are incredibly insulted if they forced to pay more than 1 Euro for a coffee.
 It’s been that same price for a long time, yet input costs rise as you can understand or expect over time so the only way the Italian coffee companies can maintain a viable margin is to source cheaper and cheaper raw coffees.